About Cholera

 Community engagement

-Hotspots play a central role in the burden and the spread of the disease.
-By targeting these relatively small areas, we will not only reduce the burden of cholera, but also ensure that control interventions reach those who need them most.
+PAMIs play a central role for the spread of the disease.
+By targeting these areas, we will not only reduce the burden of cholera, but also ensure that interventions reach those in greatest need.

-Access to safe water and sanitation is a basic human right, yet millions of people worldwide still drink water contaminated by feces, putting them at risk for waterborne diseases, including cholera.
+Access to safe and clean water, safe sanitation and basic hygiene are basic human right, yet 1.8 billion people live ihouseholds without water supplies on the premises, putting them at risk for cholera and other waterborne diseases.

 The basic WASH package

-• Basic water supply: access to safe drinking water sources (either household connection, public standpipe, borehole, protected dug well, protected spring, or rainwater collection) within a 30-minute round-trip plus household or other disinfection
+• Basic water supply: access to safe and clean drinking water sources or water disinfection solutions (i.e., household connection, public standpipe, borehole, protected dug well, protected spring, or rainwater collection) within a 30-minute round-trip.

-• Basic sanitation: access to improved sanitation facilities (connection to a public sewer, connection to a septic system, pour-flush latrine, simple pit latrine, ventilated improved pit latrine)
+• Basic sanitation: access to improved sanitation facilities (i.e., connection to a public sewer, connection to a septic system, pour-flush latrine, simple pit latrine, or ventilated improved pit latrine).

-WASH programs are critical for people at risk for cholera worldwide
+WASH programs are critical for people at risk of cholera

 • 844 million people lack access to basic drinking water

-• Over 2 billion drink water from sources contaminated with feces
+• Over 2 billion drink water from sources contaminated with faeces

 • 2.4 billion are without basic sanitation facilities